 We explain what causes hearing loss, why treating hearing loss is important for brain health, and share the 10 most common signs of hearing loss to help you spot it early.

-Health conditions and hearing damage from loud sounds can cause hearing loss.
+Health conditions and exposure to loud sounds can cause hearing loss.

 It’s a slow and steady hearing loss that’s caused by changes in the inner ear due to aging.